 Professor Lisa Jones

-Lisa Jones is Professor of Psychological Medicine and leads the Mood Disorders Research Group.
-She has been researching the causes of major mental illnesses for over 25 years.
+Lisa Jones is Professor of Psychological Medicine.
+She has been researching the causes of major mental illnesses and teaching in higher education for over 30 years.

 PhD Psychiatric Genetics - University of Wales College of Medicine.

 BSc (Hons) Psychology - University of Manchester.

 Postgraduate Certificate in Learning and Teaching in Higher Education - University of Birmingham.

 The broad aim of Lisa's research is to investigate the aetiology and course of bipolar disorder and related mood and psychotic illnesses, such as schizoaffective disorder and postpartum psychosis.

 Lisa founded the UK Bipolar Disorder Research Network (BDRN) in collaboration with colleagues at Cardiff University.
 With funding from two of the world’s leading medical research charities, the Wellcome Trust and the Stanley Medical Research Institute, BDRN has recruited one of the largest active research samples of individuals with bipolar disorder in the world (7500 individuals from throughout the UK).